ouspg/tls13tutorial/README.md

       After that, you can even highlight specific code and ask questions or suggestions from the Copilot.
 But then again, do not use things blindly.
 * Use student license for [JetBrain's RustRover.](https://www.jetbrains.com/rust/)
-    * You can apply the same as above also for RustRover
+    * You can apply the same as above also for RustRover.

 ## Type-Length-Value (TLV) pattern